 Bovine Ulcerative Mammillitis (Bovine Herpesvirus II and IV)

-Bovine herpesvirus II and IV (BHV-II, BHV-IV) can cause an acute, ulcerative condition of teat and udder skin of dairy cows that is often referred to as bovine ulcerative mammillitis.
-BHV-II can occur sporadically or in outbreaks that often have a seasonal association with cold weather and may result in reduced milk production and increased susceptibility to bacterial mastitis Mastitis in Cattle With few exceptions, mastitis occurs when microbes enter the teat via the teat canal.
+Bovine herpesvirus (BHV) II and IV can cause an acute, ulcerative condition of teat and udder skin of dairy cows that is often referred to as bovine ulcerative mammillitis or simply herpes mammillitis.
+It may result in reduced milk production and increased susceptibility to bacterial mastitis Mastitis in Cattle With few exceptions, mastitis occurs when microbes enter the teat via the teat canal.
 Almost any microbe can opportunistically invade the teat canal and cause mastitis.
 However, most infections... read more .
 Infection may simply lead to seroconversion.

 Bovine Warts (Bovine Papillomavirus)